Great Places to Visit at Rutgers

 Nick Romanenko/Rutgers University

 The building at 15 Washington Street, a 17-story neoclassical icon of the Newark skyline, was recently renamed as Ruth Bader Ginsburg Hall to honor the renowned and trailblazing jurist whose lifelong pursuit for equal rights and justice began as a faculty member at Rutgers Law School in Newark, where she taught from 1963 to 1972.
-Take a picture under the new building sign that bears her name.
+Take a picture under the new building sign that bears her name and check out the monthly jazz concerts held inside at Clement's Place.

 What to See at Rutgers-Camden